khainn03/Business-Analytics-Customer-Segmentation/README.md

 - Segment-Specific Temporary Tables: Creates temporary tables for each customer segment (Platinum, Gold, Silver, Clienteling, Others).
 - Final Result: Combines the results for each segment into a final output table.

+## Excel Output
+An Excel spreadsheet showcasing the desired output view of the SQL script has been uploaded to the repository.
+You can find it